Danielxburns/gunsense/README.md

 better laws, better law enforcement, less gun violence, and a safer healthier society for all.

-*This application was started as an entry for DeveloperWeek 2023 Hackathon. [presentation video](https://www.youtube.com/watch?v=kO4aICMYYWs)
+*This application was started as an entry for DeveloperWeek 2023 Hackathon.
+Presentation video [here](https://www.youtube.com/watch?v=kO4aICMYYWs)

 ## License